 - If your spouse agrees to your divorce terms, they will file an answer reflecting their consent.
 When spouses agree to all terms of a divorce, it is considered an uncontested divorce.

-- If your spouse does not respond within the required timeframe, you may request a default judgment from the court, asking to proceed with the divorce according to your terms without your spouse’s input.
+If your spouse does not respond within the required timeframe, you may request a default judgment from the court, asking to proceed with the divorce according to your terms without your spouse’s input.

 Other Things to Consider

 In many cases, immediate issues will need to be resolved while your divorce is pending.
-You may request a temporary hearing allowing the court to issue temporary orders for immediate needs such as
+You may request a temporary hearing allowing the court to issue temporary orders for immediate needs such as:

-- Custody and visitation of your children
+- Child custody and visitation

 - Child support